seraphina-b/1_mvp/mel_mvp/README.md

 # Introduction

-The result of this development project is an application for reading current news.
-Objective: keep the reader informed.
+The result of this development project is an application for reading current news from US.
+The reader can choose between different news categories and search/filter them by title.

 ## Technical design